 The Accreditation Committee:

 The Accreditation Committee assesses education providers and programs against the accreditation standards and decides whether or not to accredit the provider and program.
-The Board considers the Accreditation Committee’s decision and their report and decides whether or not to approve an accredited program as a qualification for registration as an Aboriginal and/or Torres Strait Islander health practitioner.
+The National Board considers the Accreditation Committee’s decision and their report and decides whether or not to approve an accredited program as a qualification for registration as an Aboriginal and/or Torres Strait Islander health practitioner.

 The Accreditation Committee considers the assessment team report and decides whether (or not) to accredit the program (with or without conditions).

-If the Accreditation Committee decides to accredit a program of study (with or without conditions), it gives the Board a report about its accreditation decision.
-The Board then decides whether it will approve, or refuse to approve, the accredited program of study as leading to a qualification for registration.
+If the Accreditation Committee decides to accredit a program of study (with or without conditions), it gives the National Board a report about its accreditation decision.
+The National Board then decides whether it will approve, or refuse to approve, the accredited program of study as leading to a qualification for registration.